 In order to determine an appropriate division of assets after separation, we first assist by determining what the asset pool entails.
 We prepare a concise and accurate list of all assets owned, and their values, in each parties’ name individually or jointly.

 This can include many things such as a house, other real estate, cars, caravan, boat, shares, business, livestock, tools, furniture, superannuation.
-Likewise, we also need to the same for all debts which include: mortgage, personal loans, credit cards, private loans etc.
+Likewise, we also do the same for all debts which include; mortgage, personal loans, credit cards, private loans etc.

 Sometimes, the value of assets can not be agreed to.
 In those situations, we employ the services of an expert valuer, such as with real estate, we utilise the expertise of a Sworn Valuer and have them prepare a report.

 Some assets can be quite tricky to determine their value.
 In particular, businesses may need to be valued by a forensic accountant.
 That business value needs to take into account stock, plant and equipment, debts and goodwill.

 Factors used to work out the distribution of property after a separation